grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     when prompted.

 > [!IMPORTANT]
 > If the calibration fails, reboot the device, and try again.
-If the failure continues, then the display may be faulty and require replacement.
+If the failure continues, then the display might be faulty and require replacement.

 5.  **Allow the Battery to charge –** With the device connected to a power supply, allow the battery to charge until the battery icon in